FatehAK/platform-deck/README.md

 # Platform-Assignment-System
-Developed a system for automated assignment of trains to platforms with a view to reduce traffic and improve efficiency.
+A VB Script application for automated assignment of trains to platforms with a view to reduce traffic and improve efficiency.